Khushi84670/Shopping-Website/README.md

 This shopping website project demonstrates a complete, modern React-based e-commerce front-end.
 It is designed to help you learn real-world development techniques such as state management, authentication, and responsive design.

 ✨ Features
-✅ Setting up the React project
+✅ Setting up the React project,
-✅ Designing a modern UI with Tailwind CSS
+✅ Designing a modern UI with Tailwind CSS,
-✅ Creating a carousel in React using React Slick
+✅ Creating a carousel in React using React Slick,
-✅ Implementing pagination
+✅ Implementing pagination,
-✅ Managing cart and user state with Context API
+✅ Managing cart and user state with Context API,
-✅ Adding user authentication with Clerk
+✅ Adding user authentication with Clerk,
-✅ Creating product pages, cart functionality, and more!
+✅ Creating product pages, cart functionality and more!
-✅ Adding cart items in local storage
+✅ Adding cart items in local storage,

-🖼️ Screenshots

 🔥 Technologies Used
-⚛️ React.js
+⚛️ React.js,
-💨 Tailwind CSS
+💨 Tailwind CSS,
-🎠 React Slick
+🎠 React Slick,
-🌐 Context API
+🌐 Context API,
-🔐 Clerk Authentication
+🔐 Clerk Authentication,
-⚙️ Installation
+⚙️ Installation,

 🏃‍♀️ Usage
 As a learning project for React & Tailwind CSS